MisterAnmar/SurveyIgniter/README.md

 # SurveyIgniter
-Simple survey app using Codeigniter4.0.2.
+Simple survey app using Codeigniter 4.

 # Objective:
 - Using this survey app to learn more about the new awesome codeigniter4.0.2.